Analytic Computation of Dilaton Black Hole Quasinormal Modes via Seiberg-Witten Theory: Correspondence and connection formula

-Seiberg-Witten theory offers an exact solution to four-dimensional $\mathcal{N}=2$ supersymmetric Yang-Mills theory, describing the moduli space of vacua and the low-energy dynamics through geometric methods, with significant implications for strong coupling and dualities.
+The SW theory offers an exact solution to four-dimensional $\mathcal{N}=2$ supersymmetric Yang-Mills theory, describing the moduli space of vacua and the low-energy dynamics through geometric methods, with significant implications for strong coupling and dualities.
 In this work, we mainly focus on the SU(2) $\mathcal{N}=2$ supersymmetric Yang-Mills theory with $N_f=3$ hypermultiplets (hypermatter fields).
-The corresponding quantum Seiberg-Witten curve can be expressed in the form of a confluent Heun equation\cite{Aminov:2020yma}:
+The corresponding quantum SW curve can be expressed in the form of a confluent Heun equation\cite{Aminov:2020yma}:

 with